Potato Murukku, easy diwali snack made with rice flour and potatoes. Potato murukku is also an easy evening snack that can be made quickly.

 - 1.5 -2 tbsp butter softened, hot oil can also be used

-- 1 tbsp cumin seeds white sesame seeds can also be used
+- 1 tablespoon cumin seeds white sesame seeds can also be used

 - ¼ – ½ cup water not all will be needed